 The top outdoor activities such as trekking across a mighty glacier, hiking the rim of a remote volcano, and relaxing in the milky blue waters of the Blue Lagoon, exploring crystalline ice caves and lava tubes rich in minerals or catching a rainbow appearing over a thundering waterfall.
 Author Jenna Gottlieb has given clear and honest opinions of where to eat, where to stay, and when to go, including insights about traveling during the winter.
 Handy tools include an Icelandic phrasebook and critical background information on the culture, landscape, history, and environment.

 Author Christopher Hughes has discovered the fascinating story of the beautiful country of Iceland.
-Iceland a wonderful country with a rich history and a unique story to tell.
+Iceland is a wonderful country with a rich history and unique story.
 Iceland is a brilliant place to explore because of its language and culture.
 Making it a popular tourist destination for people.
 This book is all about unfolding the history of Iceland.

 Striking, Reminiscent, and Wild: Iceland’s magnificent fjords, smoldering volcanoes, thunderous waterfalls, and simmering geysers never fail to capture the imagination with their raw beauty and rugged splendor.

-DK Eyewitness Top Ten travel guide ensures us to find our way around the ‘Land of Fire and Ice.’
+DK Eyewitness Top Ten travel guide ensures we find our way around the ‘Land of Fire and Ice.’

-Insight Guides Iceland one of the most comprehensive travel guide packed with inspirational photography and fascinating cultural insights makes easy for anybody to decide when to go or what to see after arrival.
-As This is an absolute guide for a perfect trip and one of the best Iceland book.
+Insight Guides Iceland is one of the most comprehensive travel guides packed with inspirational photography and fascinating cultural insights that make it easy for anybody to decide when to go or what to see after arrival.
+As This is an absolute guide for a perfect trip and one of the best Iceland books.